DUKE GEOLOGICAL LABORATORY

 9 Million Thirsty People - Supplying NYC With Catskill Water

 Most of New York City and all ofLong Island are, in fact, islands surrounded by saltwater.
 So how do we get enough fresh drinking water to supply over 9 million people?
-New York City relies on a system of tunnels to bring fresh water from pristine reservoirs in the Catskills (Click for high resolution 1906 Board of Water Supply map of Catskill Aqueduct).
+New York City relies on a system of tunnels to bring fresh water from pristine reservoirs in the Catskills (Click here for high resolution 1906 Board of Water Supply map of Catskill Aqueduct).
 This gravity-feed tunnel system relies on the difference in elevation between the Catskills and NYC.
 It passes just south of the UCC campus, under the Rondout Creek and Shawangunk ridge southward to NYC traversing through an extremely variable geological underpinning.
 The water tunnels, whose alignment and engineering intricacies were dictated by regional geology, are one of the great engineering works of the Twentieth Century.
 Dr. Merguerian, who has been in almost all of the NYC tunnels during his 40+ year career as a geotechnical consultant, will explain how we get our water and take us deep (over 700') under the city inside a 23'-diameter water tunnel that was excavated beneath Queens by a 300'-long tunnel boring machine.
 Digital images and allied video as seen through the eyes of a geologist will bring participants underground to see the inner workings of the tunnels and the machines and people that constructed them.
 Bring rubber boots, just in case of a major leak.
 What's that noise?

 Friday, 13 November 2015; 7:00 PM